moezkh2/weather_discover/README.md

 **Backend:** Express, here.com API, OpenWeatherMap.com API

 ## Installation
-to clone and run this application, you'll need Git and node.js (which comes with npm) installed on your computer.
+To clone and run this application, you'll need Git and node.js (which comes with npm) installed on your computer.
-Fom you command line:
+For your command line:
 ````
 git clone https://github.com/moezkh2/weather_discover.git
 ````